mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	Developers familar with event-driven software will recognise the role that :class:`~.GetResponse` plays in this scenario.
 It is the equivalent of an entry in a *pending request table*.
 Within the **layer-cake** framework there is no need to allocate ids, match responses with requests and update the table.
 This happens as a natural by-product of delegating to an independent, asynchronous object.
+Further information about management of complex request scenarios can be found :ref:`here<simulation-of-synchronous-calling>`.

 On receiving a message the :class:`~.GetResponse` facility terminates, passing the message back to the server inside a :class:`~.Returned` message.
 The standard processing of callbacks occurs resulting in the call to :func:`respond` and a :meth:`~.Point.send` of the table back